wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 ### Investigate the Service Map for a Trace

-In the Traces browser, use the service map to investigate the services that contribute spans to a selected trace.
+In the Traces Browser, use the service map to investigate the services that contribute spans to a selected trace.

 ![explore service map](images/tracing_traces_browser_service_map.png)